sanathdevalapurkar/sanathdevalapurkar.github.io/index.md

 $$B\check{G}$$.)
 Most of the article is in fact about the geometric relative Langlands conjectures in the general case and its relationships to homotopy theory; when specialized to the rank $$1$$ case, our results are "explained" by EHP sequences and Hopf fibrations.
-(Did some reorganization.)

 * <a href = "/files/PGL2-cubes.pdf">Derived geometric Satake for
   $$\mathrm{PGL}_2^{\times 3}/\mathrm{PGL}_2^\mathrm{diag}$$ (2023).</a> Last
-update: Jan 2024. <br>
+update: Feb 2024. <br>
 Uses the methods of "$$\mathrm{ku}$$-theoretic..." and hypermatrices following Cayley, Gelfand-Kapranov-Zelevinsky, and Bhargava to study the local geometric relative Langlands conjecture of <a href =